February 29, 2008

 3. Thomas Jefferson

-Here's Jefferson explaining the "physical and moral" differences between whites and blacks in Notes on the State of Virginia:
+Here's Jefferson explaining the "physical and moral" differences between Europeans and Africans in Notes on the State of Virginia:

 They seem to require less sleep...